 A periodic snapshot task allows scheduling the creation of read-only versions of pools and datasets at a given point in time.
 Snapshots can be created quickly and, if little data changes, new snapshots take up very little space, since snapshots do not make new copies of the data.
 It is quite common to take snapshots as frequently as every 15 minutes, even for large and active pools.
-A snapshot where no files have changed takes 0 MB of storage, but as changes are made to files, the snapshot size changes to reflect the size of the changes.
+A snapshot where no files have changed takes no storage space, but as changes are made to files, the snapshot size changes to reflect the size of the changes.
 Space is recovered in the same way as all pool data, when the last reference to the data is destroyed.

 Snapshots keep a history of files, providing a way to recover an older copy or even a deleted file.
 For this reason, many administrators take snapshots often, store them for a period of time, and store them on another system, typically using Replication Tasks.
 Such a strategy allows the administrator to roll the system back to a specific point in time.
 If there is a catastrophic loss, an off-site snapshot can be used to restore data up to the time of the last snapshot.

 Any datasets or zvols to be snapshotted must exist, before creating a snapshot schedule for them.

 - Select the dataset to snapshot.

 - Define snapshot options.

 - How long to keep it.

 - Presets are for quickly configuring a task.